ReSplat: Learning Recurrent Gaussian Splatting: Approach

-and then they are added to the current prediction (\cref{eq:update}).
-This process is iterated for $T$ times.
-We observe that our model converges after 3 iterations.
-During training, we randomly sample the number of iterations $T$ between 1 and 3, and our model supports different number of iterations at inference time, allowing a flexible trade-off between accuracy and speed with a single model.
-Since the recurrent process occurs in the 3D space, we choose to use four kNN attention~\citep{zhao2021point} blocks as the recurrent architecture to model the local structural details.
+These updates are then added to the current prediction (\cref{eq:update}).
+This process is iterated $T$ times.
+We observe that our model converges after 4 iterations.
+During training, we randomly sample the number of iterations $T$ between 1 and 4, and our model supports a different number of iterations at inference time, allowing a flexible speed-accuracy trade-off with a single model.
+Since the recurrent process occurs in 3D space, we choose to use four $k$NN attention~\cite{zhao2021point} blocks as the recurrent architecture to model the local structural details.
+The Gaussian updates ${\bm g}^t_j$ are decoded with a lightweight head (four-layer MLP).